aukletio/Auklet-Releaser-C/docs/user/compiling.md

 ## Compiling

-At compile-time, you simply need to pass the flag `-finstrument-functions` to your compiler.
+At compile-time, pass the flags `-finstrument-functions -g` to your compiler.
+The releaser needs debug information for your program; that's why the `-g` flag is required.

 ## Linking